Man badly hurt in Berlin Holocaust memorial stabbing – DW – 02/21/2025

 What we know about the attack

-The Tagesspiegel newspaper reported that police had sealed off the site in the city center and were carrying out a search.
+The Tagesspiegel newspaper reported that police had sealed off the Memorial to the Murdered Jews of Europe in the city center.

 Police told the newspaper the man had been injured with a sharp object and was taken by the fire brigade to hospital.